RafaelSabin0/cool-book-api/Readme.md

 ## About the API

-Study project made in Python using Flask that stores food information in a MySQL Database
+Study project made in Python using Flask that stores food information in a MySQL Database.

 ## How to Run